Welcome from the Director of Graduate Studies (Taught Degrees)

 In order to get the most out of your time here, we encourage you to be fully engaged with your course and to try to achieve the highest academic standards of which you are capable.

 ‘Engagement’ in this sense means several things, including:

 - preparing for classes and lectures as advised by your teachers

-- attending and actively participating in all classes, lectures and tutorials
+- attending and actively participating in all classes and lectures

 - meeting your personal tutor

 - adhering to University and Departmental regulations and seeking guidance when unclear

 - using your initiative and asking for help when necessary at the earliest opportunity.